 - Some great online tools are available for checking how your website displays to different users, with free options such as Browserling and premium business solutions like Browserstack, which is used by the likes of Microsoft, Twitter and Airbnb.

-When developing your website, it’s important to understand your existing audience if you have one and design to meet their needs on their chosen browsers.
+When developing your website, it’s important to understand your existing audience if you have one and design to meet their needs on their chosen browsers now in 2021 and down the line as preferences change.

 If you have a relatively young audience, millenials for example, then they may be more active on mobile browsers.
 If you run a website selling holidays for the elderly, then this is less likely and the desktop experience may be the priority.